Blog/9 min read/Updated 2026-05-14

 Article FAQs

-Start with the actual duty point: flow rate, total dynamic head, liquid condition, suction source, and operating schedule.
-These values determine whether the pump is correctly selected.
+Confirm the actual duty point: flow rate, total dynamic head, fluid condition, suction source, and operating hours.
+These four inputs determine whether the pump is correctly matched to the system.
+Everything else follows from them.

-The right pump type depends on whether the duty is high pressure, high flow, wastewater, HVAC circulation, fire protection, or pressure boosting.
+The correct type depends on whether the duty is high pressure, high flow, wastewater handling, HVAC circulation, fire protection standby, or pressure boosting.
+Each requires a different pump construction and control arrangement.